 Many products come in large bottles and containers.
 So, a small quantity of bait will not affect your pet, but getting into the bottle can be terrible for your pet.
 So, store the remaining product safely and in an area where your kids and pets can’t reach.

-If you’re too much concerned about the safety of your pets when using ant bait, the best thing to do is keep the pets away from the spot until the process is completed.
+If you’re too concerned about your pets’ safety when using ant bait, the best thing to do is keep the pets away from the spot until the process is completed.
 Don’t let them run around the house during the process.

 How to Choose the Best Ant Killer?